 If you’re not that experienced at cooking chicken on the grill you might want to read my informative post on how to make juicy grilled chicken breasts.
 That post shows you the grilled chicken method I’ve been using for years.

-Can you make Grilled Chicken with Balsamic Vinegar without an outdoor grill?
+Can you make Balsamic Grilled Chicken without an outdoor grill?

-If you don’t have an outdoor grill or it’s not grilling season this chicken can cook perfectly on a Stovetop Grill Pan (affiliate link) or a George Foreman Grill (affiliate link).
+If you don’t have an outdoor grill or it’s not grilling season, this chicken can cook perfectly on a Stovetop Grill Pan (affiliate link) or a George Foreman Grill (affiliate link).
+(Remember the George Foreman cooks both sides at once so the grilling time will be shorter!)

 Grilled Chicken with Balsamic Vinegar process shots collage